mazaoshe/shutter-coach/content/posts/json-processing.md

 ---
-title: "JSON Processing in Go"
+title: "JSON Processing in Golang"
-description: "Learn how to encode and decode JSON data in Go using the encoding/json package with structs and maps."
+description: "Learn how to encode and decode JSON data in Golang using the encoding/json package with structs and maps.
+Practical Golang code examples for JSON handling."
 date: 2025-08-16T15:30:00+08:00
 draft: false
 categories: ["Json"]